There’s something about frozen lakes.

 I build my scenes on styrofoam insulating sheets, so it’s just a matter of rubbing away with sandpaper until I have an appropriate shape and depth.
 If you have a wooden base for your layout use chisels or a sander.

 To save money on materials, the impression of depth will be created by paint effects rather than having actual depth so a depression of about 5mm is all that’s needed.

-Once the hole was made, I then paint a dark brown foundation layer, adding successively lighter shaders around and across the bed but leave some areas of the darker base visible.
-This will give the lake that dark water look typical of still frozen water.
+Once the hole was made, I then paint a dark brown foundation layer, adding successively lighter shaders around and across the bed but leaving some areas of the darker base visible.
+This will give the lake that dark water looks typical of still frozen water.
 (I use these paints for expanded polystyrene and styrofoam bases).